smhz101/pre-order-ultra/readme.md

    - Click **Install Now** and then **Activate** the plugin.

 3. **Activate the Plugin:**
-   - After activation, you'll be prompted to configure the plugin settings.
+   - Upon activation, the plugin will create necessary database tables and schedule cron events automatically.

 ## Configuration

 1. **Global Settings:**
-   - Navigate to **WooCommerce > Settings > Pre-Order Ultra**.
+   - Navigate to **WooCommerce > Settings > Products > Pre-Order**.
    - **Enable Pre-Orders Globally:** Toggle to enable or disable pre-order functionality across all products.
-   - **Auto Pre-Order for Out-of-Stock Products:** Enable automatic pre-order options when products are out of stock.
+   - **Automatically Enable Pre-Order for Out-of-Stock Products:** Enable this to allow pre-orders automatically when products are out of stock.
-   - **Notification Settings:** Configure email and SMS settings for subscriber notifications.
+   - **Notification Settings:** Configure email settings for subscriber notifications.

 2. **Product-Level Settings:**
    - Edit a product in **WooCommerce > Products**.